edgedb/edgedb/docs/edgeql/ddl/links.rst

     from this link.
 See :eql:stmt:`DROP INDEX` for details.

 :eql:synopsis:`RESET default`
-    Remove the default value from this link.
+    Remove the default value from this link, or reset it to the value inherited from a supertype, if the link is inherited.

+:eql:synopsis:`RESET readonly`
+    Set link writability to the default value (writable), or, if the link is inherited, to the value inherited from links in supertypes.

 All the subcommands allowed in the ``CREATE LINK`` block are also valid subcommands for ``ALTER LINK`` block.